netribe/react-publish-guide/README.md

 ```
 npm publish
 ```
-When you publish again you will need to update the version number in your package.json file.
+Before you publish again you will need to update the version number in your package.json file.